 This Jeannette farm’s fall festival has a pick your own pumpkin field, play hay and corn stalk maze.
 It is open the last weekend in September through the last weekend in October.
 There are also pony rides and hay rides.
 The market offers apple cider made from their own apples.
 A family owned and operated farm that has been growing fresh fruits and vegetables in the Pittsburgh area since 1864.
 The address is 1002 Blank Road, Jeannette, PA.
 It is 24 miles east of Pittsburgh.

 Seiple Farms - Bath, PA

 Pick your own pumpkins starting the last weekend in September at this family owned and operated farm since 1889.
+Open most Friday, Saturday and Sunday’s this fall.
 Other activities include an 18 acre cornfield maze, hayrides, pony rides, a haunted barn and farm animals.
 The address is 5761 Nor Bath Boulevard, Bath, PA.
 The farm is 10 miles northeast of Allentown.

 Shady Brook Farm - Yardley, PA

 U-pick pumpkins and enjoy a wagon ride at PumpkinFest held at Shady Brook Farm.
 Corn maze, giant jumping pillows, straw maze, pig races (weekends) and more!
 At night on the weekends, the farm becomes haunted with HorrorFest, offering four attractions including a haunted hayride and haunted barn.
 This is one of our favorite attractions because they have so many fall things to do.
 Lots of daytime activities both for kids and adults.
 Attraction opens weekends the middle of September and daily between September 26th through Halloween.
 The address is 931 Stony Hill Road, Yardley, PA 19067.
 It is 29 miles northeast of downtown Philadelphia.

 Shenot Farm - Marshall Township, PA